A BRIEF HISTORY OF MEDICINE

 MEDICINE IN THE MIDDLE AGES

 After the fall of Rome in the 5th century the eastern half of the Roman Empire continued (we know it as The Byzantine Empire) and later Muslims took their knowledge of medicine from there.
-In the 9th century a man named Hunain Ibn Ishaq traveled to Greece collecting Greek books.
+In the 9th century, a man named Hunain Ibn Ishaq traveled to Greece collecting Greek books.
 He then returned to Baghdad and translated them into Arabic.
 Later the same works were translated into Latin and passed back to western Europe.

 In the Middle Ages learning flourished in Europe.
 Greek and Roman books, which had been translated into Arabic were now translated into Latin.
 In the late 11th century a school of medicine was founded in Salerno in Italy.
 (Women were allowed to study there as well as men).
-In the 12th century another was founded at Montpellier.
-In the 13th century more were founded at Bologna, Padua and Paris.
-Furthermore many students studied medicine in European universities.
+In the 12th century, another was founded at Montpellier.
+In the 13th century more were founded at Bologna, Padua, and Paris.
+Furthermore, many students studied medicine in European universities.
 Medicine became a profession again.
 However ordinary people could not afford doctors fees.
-Instead they saw 'wise men' or 'wise women',
+Instead, they saw 'wise men' or 'wise women',

 In the Middle Ages medicine was dominated by the ideas of Galen and the theory of the four humors.
-Medieval doctors were great believers in blood letting.
+Medieval doctors were great believers in bloodletting.
 Ill people were cut and allowed to bleed into a bowl.
 People believed that regular bleeding would keep you healthy.
-So monks were given regular blood letting sessions.
+So monks were given regular bloodletting sessions.

 Medieval doctors also prescribed laxatives for purging.
-Enemas were given with a greased tube attached to a pigs bladder.
+Enemas were given with a greased tube attached to a pig bladder.
 Doctors also prescribed baths in scented water.
 They also used salves and ointments and not just for skin complaints.
 Doctors believed it was important when treating many illnesses to prevent heat or moisture escaping from the affected part of the body and they believed that ointments would do that.

 Medieval doctors also examined a patient's urine.
 The color, smell and even taste of urine were important.
 Astrology was also an important part of Medieval medicine.
 Doctors believed that people born under certain zodiac signs were more susceptible to certain ailments.